dbish/DispatchMail/README.md

 For issues and questions:
 1. Check the troubleshooting section above
 2. Review the console logs for error messages
+3. Check the logs in the `logs/` directory
-3. Open an issue in the repository
+4. Open an issue in the repository